pierrejay/esp32-wifi-api-dev/lib/APIServer/docs/README_serial.md

 - Pretty-printed API documentation
 - Command parsing with timeout detection

-### Limitations
-- Maximum command length: 4096 bytes
-- Queue size for events: 10 messages
-- Serial must be initialized before endpoint (typically in setup())
-- Commands must start with '>' to be processed
-- Command timeout: 200ms by default
-- Event/serial polling interval: 2ms by default

 ### Serial Port Sharing
 The SerialAPIEndpoint implements a transparent proxy mechanism that allows sharing the serial port between API commands and regular application traffic: